jonathanchiong/street-level.github.io/_drafts/2016-11-04-sg-residential-property-prices-how-much-lower-can-it-go.md

 <img src="http://www.street-level.co/assets/PR-NR-population-growth-Nov16.png" width="650px"><br>
 <sup>Source: Singstats</sup><br>

 This low growth rate has resulted in a weak rental market (demand) for residential units, the latter which is one of the leading indicators of property prices.
-With the rental index dropping 5.9% since the beginning of 2015 and 1.2% in the 3Q 2016, there are no indications that the decline is slowing.
+With the rental index dropping 5.9% since the beginning of 2015 and 1.2% in 3Q 2016 alone, we see no indications that the decline is slowing.
 It is currently a tenant's market and rents are likely to decline further for the remaining of 2016 and 2017 with the impending rates hike in December.

 ### 2. Significant number of completions in the last 3 years has resulted in the doubling of vacancies.
 Absorption of supply will take time
 From a low of approximately 5% vacancy in early 2011, vacancies has since risen to (and is now hovering at) c.9% based on the latest data from URA.